continuousflex-org/continuousflex-code/README.rst

 ContinuousFlex plugin
 =====================

-This plugin provides, HEMNMA and StructMap protocols, and is frequently updated.
+This plugin provides HEMNMA and StructMap protocols and is frequently updated.

 Installation